neonias/Redux.WithSubstates/Readme.md

 After Effect finishes, the returned Action will be dispatched.

-Similarly to reducers, in more complex applications it becomes necessary to decompose Effects into multiple files.
+Similarly to Reducers, in more complex applications it becomes necessary to decompose Effects into multiple files.
 There is again an ```Combine()``` extension method applicable to any ```IEnumerable<IEffectClass<TState>>```.

 ```c#